sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/typescript/error-handling.md

 }
 ```

-If you don't want the program to exit for any error response, you can use the following configuration.
+If you don't want the program to exit for any error response, you can use this configuration:

 ```typescript
 await api.listTransforms({}, {validateStatus: function (status) { return true }})